ibm-cloud-docs/account/trustedprofile-create.md

    1. Select **Compute resources** and select a compute service type from the list.
    1. If you select the option for **All service resources**, you can define multiple conditions to filter resources for the selected compute service type by clicking **Add a condition**.
 These conditions are based on attributes, such as resource groups or location, and apply to all existing and future resources.
 Resources must meet all the conditions to be included in the trusted profile.

    The Kubernetes namespace and service account names that you enter do not have to exist already.
 Any future namespaces or service accounts with these names can establish trust.
 To list existing namespaces, log in to your cluster and run `kubectl get ns`.
 To list existing service accounts, log in to your cluster and run `kubectl get sa -n <namespace>`.
 You can also enter `default` for both.
-For more information, see [Using Trusted Profiles in your Kubernetes and Red Hat OpenShift Clusters](https://www.ibm.com/blog/using-trusted-profiles-in-your-kubernetes-and-openshift-clusters){: external}.
+For more information, see [Using Trusted Profiles in your Kubernetes and Red Hat OpenShift Clusters](https://www.ibm.com/cloud/blog/using-trusted-profiles-in-your-kubernetes-and-openshift-clusters).
    {: tip}

    1. If you select **Specific resources**, you can establish trust with one or more existing compute resource instances directly without conditions.
 For example, a Kubernetes cluster.